-Spot prices are set by Amazon EC2 and fluctuate periodically depending on the supply of and demand for Spot instance capacity.
+With Spot Instances, you pay the Spot price that's in effect for the time period your instances are running.
+Spot Instance prices are set by Amazon EC2 and adjust gradually based on long-term trends in supply and demand for Spot Instance capacity.
+To learn more about pricing, visit the Spot Instance history page.
 The following table displays the Spot price for each region and instance type (updated every 5 minutes).

-Spot instances are available at a discount of up to 90% compared to On-Demand pricing.
-To compare the current Spot prices against standard On-Demand rates, visit the Spot Bid Advisor.
+Spot Instances are available at a discount of up to 90% off compared to On-Demand pricing.
+To compare the current Spot prices against standard On-Demand rates, visit the Spot Instance Advisor.

 Note that you can now run Linux based RHEL and SUSE AMIs on Spot Instances.
 Learn more.